DRVN Investor Alert: Driven Brands Holdings Inc. Securities Fraud Lawsuit - Investors With Losses May Seek to Lead the Class Action After Allegedly Concealing Financial Reporting Failures: Levi & Korsinsky

-NEW YORK, March 30, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in Driven Brands Holdings Inc. (NASDAQ: DRVN) during the period between May 9, 2023, and February 24, 2026, may wish to evaluate lead plaintiff opportunities in a pending securities class action.
+NEW YORK, April 06, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in Driven Brands Holdings Inc. (NASDAQ: DRVN) during the period between May 9, 2023, and February 24, 2026, may wish to evaluate lead plaintiff opportunities in a pending securities class action.
 Request an institutional investor loss assessment.
-You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or (212) 363-7500.
+You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or call (212) 363-7500.

 DRVN shares lost nearly 40% of their value in a single session, declining $6.62 per share to close at $9.99 on February 25, 2026, after the Company disclosed sweeping material errors across nearly three years of consolidated financial statements.
 The Court has set May 8, 2026 as the deadline to apply for lead plaintiff appointment.